 Let’s start with some free content.

-10 Best Free Websites to Learn Programming
+List of Best Free Websites to Learn Programming

 Gone are the days where learning programming languages were possible by only a few, as it costs quite a hefty amount of money.
 With these websites, you can learn whatever programming language you want for free!